 Self-Directed Support Scotland (SDSS) provide support for user led organisations, and Children in Scotland (CiS) have produced a report highlighting issues including the lack of information and advocacy for families that has recently been submitted to Scottish Government.
 Other organisations including In Control Scotland (ICS) have received funds from Scottish Government for a further three years to promote SDS in practice. fSDC would like to gain a full picture of these activities if we are to have an overview of activity, effectiveness and any gaps.

-We invite you to join with us to look at the best way forward for fSDC, so contact Shirley Cusack, Keys to Inclusion email@example.com
+We invite you to join with us to influence services and improve them for families and, so contact Shirley Cusack, Keys to Inclusion email@example.com